dsp-uga/volans-p1/README.md

 3. Large dataset with 723988 documents to train  and 80435 documents to test prediction accuracy.

 ## Execution Steps:
-The project uses Apache Spark to run.
+The project requires following to run:
+1. Java.
+Instructions to download and install Java can be found [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+2. Pyton.
+Instructions to download and install Python can be found [here](https://www.python.org/downloads/)
+3. Scala.
+Instructions to download and install Python can be found [here](https://www.scala-lang.org/download/)
+4. Apache Spark.
 Instructions to download and install Apache Spark can be found [here](https://spark.apache.org/downloads.html).

+The command to run project requires the following arguments:
+1. Path to the X_train file.
+2. Path to the y_train file.
+3. Path to the stopwords file.

 Navigate to the project folder run the following command to execute and run the classifier program: